The Westin Chennai Velachery: The hotel

 The hotel is built on a plot measuring 7792 sq m.
-The hotel has four food and beverage venues, including an all-day dining, a specialty restaurant, a bar and a poolside restaurant.
+With a room count of 215, the hotel has four food and beverage venues, including an all-day dining, a specialty restaurant, a bar and a poolside restaurant.
 Leisure facilities in the hotel include a gym named Westin Workout, an outdoor pool, a spa named 'Heavenly Spa', and a group running programme called 'Run Westin'.
 It also features over 12,600 square feet (1,170 sq m) of meeting and function space, including two pillarless ballrooms and 12 break-out rooms, in addition to a business centre.
 The hotel features an open swimming pool on the second-floor terrace level.

 The hotel has three restaurants, namely, the all-day dining Seasonal Tastes, Pan Asia EEST and the Poolside Grill and Barbeque, in addition to the cricket-themed lounge bar Willows.
 There is a Westin Executive Club located on the top floor of the hotel.

 The central courtyard of the hotel has a 35-feet cascading water body.